TD First Class Travel vs. Aeroplan Visa Infinite

 Pros:

-• Annual fee waived for the first year (with a TD All-Inclusive Banking Plan)
+• Reasonable annual fee, waived for the first year

-• Free first checked bags on Air Canada
+• Free first checked bag with Air Canada

 • Preferred Pricing on Aeroplan flight rewards